Fire Safety at Howard Cottage

 Fire risk assessment

 In the past twelve months, working closely with the local fire service, we carried out a comprehensive fire risk assessment across our three sheltered schemes, our Flexicare scheme and our general needs low-rise flat blocks.
 This resulted in a number of ‘action points’ for each of the buildings we assessed.
-Here is a summary of our progress to the end of October 2018:
+Here is a summary of our progress to December 2018:

 The summary will be updated regularly as the actions are completed.

 We want to encourage residents to continue to work with us and take preventative actions such as avoiding leaving rubbish in communal areas or propping fire doors open.